JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

 !["get example"](assets/figures/get-example.png)

-The colors in the predefined colorschemes are usually sorted by LUV luminance, so this often makes sense.
+The colors in the predefined ColorSchemes are usually sorted by LUV luminance, so this often makes sense.

-You can use `get()` with data in arrays, to return arrays of colors:
+You can use `get()` with index data in arrays to return arrays of colors:

 ```
 julia> get(leonardo, [0.0, 0.5, 1.0])